-Make-up classes: I may have to reschedule a few classes due to my other professional commitments.
+- Make-up classes: I may have to reschedule a few classes due to my other professional commitments.
 I will make every attempt to minimize the number of such occurrences and to reschedule for a time that works for most students.
-Further, I will make sure no student is penalized by such occurrences.

-University of Maine administrative policy statements: [Verbatim, standard wording from https://umaine.edu/citl/teaching-resources-2/required-syllabus-information/.]

-- Academic Honesty Statement: Academic honesty is very important.
+Further, I will make sure no student is penalized by such occurrences. - University of Maine administrative policy statements: [Verbatim, standard wording from https://umaine.edu/citl/teaching-resources-2/required-syllabus-information/.
+Please refer to that site for further details.] - Academic Honesty Statement Academic honesty is very important.
 It is dishonest to cheat on exams, to copy term papers, to submit papers written by another person, to fake experimental results, or to copy or reword parts of books or articles into your own papers without appropriately citing the source.
 Students committing or aiding in any of these violations may be given failing grades for an assignment or for an entire course, at the discretion of the instructor.
 In addition to any academic action taken by an instructor, these violations are also subject to action under the University of Maine Student Conduct Code.
-The maximum possible sanction under the student conduct code is dismissal from the University. - Students Accessibility Services Statement: If you have a disability for which you may be requesting an accommodation, please contact Student Accessibility Services, 121 East Annex, 581.2319, as early as possible in the term.
-Students who have already been approved for accommodations by SAS and have a current accommodation letter should meet with me (the instructor of the course) privately as soon as possible. - Course Schedule Disclaimer (Disruption Clause): In the event of an extended disruption of normal classroom activities, the format for this course may be modified to enable its completion within its programmed time frame.
-In that event, you will be provided an addendum to the syllabus that will supersede this version. - Sexual Violence Policy: Sexual Discrimination Reporting
+The maximum possible sanction under the student conduct code is dismissal from the University. - Students Accessibility Services Statement If you have a disability for which you may be requesting an accommodation, please contact Student Accessibility Services, 121 East Annex, 581.2319, as early as possible in the term.
+Students who have already been approved for accommodations by SAS and have a current accommodation letter should meet with me (the instructor of the course) privately as soon as possible. - Course Schedule Disclaimer (Disruption Clause) In the event of an extended disruption of normal classroom activities, the format for this course may be modified to enable its completion within its programmed time frame.
+In that event, you will be provided an addendum to the syllabus that will supersede this version. - Observance of Religious Holidays/Events The University of Maine recognizes that when students are observing significant religious holidays, some may be unable to attend classes or labs, study, take tests, or work on other assignments.
+If they provide adequate notice (at least one week and longer if at all possible), these students are allowed to make up course requirements as long as this effort does not create an unreasonable burden upon the instructor, department or University.
+At the discretion of the instructor, such coursework could be due before or after the examination or assignment.
+No adverse or prejudicial effects shall result to a students grade for the examination, study, or course requirement on the day of religious observance.
+The student shall not be marked absent from the class due to observing a significant religious holiday.
+In the case of an internship or clinical, students should refer to the applicable policy in place by the employer or site. - Sexual Violence Policy Sexual Discrimination Reporting